explo1ttt-0/WebDroid/README.md

 4. HTML Source Code Saver
 5. Admin Path Finder
 6. Exit

+---

-Roadmap
+## 🗺️ Roadmap

-Webdroid is still under development.
-Some planned improvements include:
+WebDroid is under active development.
+Upcoming milestones include:

- Expanded admin path wordlists
+- [ ] Expanded and customizable admin path wordlists.
- Improved vulnerability detection
+- [ ] Advanced vulnerability detection payloads.
- More accurate result analysis
- Better error handling
- Improved output and reporting
- Additional scanning options
- New modules and features
+- [ ] Multithreading support for faster scanning speeds.
+- [ ] Comprehensive HTML/JSON report generation.
- Code optimization and refactoring
+- [ ] Code optimization and robust error handling.

+---

-Disclaimer
+## ⚠️ Disclaimer

-⚠️ Webdroid is intended for educational purposes and authorized security testing only.
+**WebDroid is intended for educational purposes and authorized security testing only.**

-Only use this tool against systems, applications, or networks that you own or have explicit permission to test.

-The developer is not responsible for misuse, unauthorized testing, or damage caused by the use of this software.
+Only deploy this tool against systems, networks, or applications that you legally own or have explicit written permission to test.
+The developer assumes absolutely no liability for misuse, unauthorized activities, or legal damages caused by this software.

+---

-Author
+## 👤 Author

-Developed and maintained by Explo1ttt
+*   **Developed and maintained by:** [Explo1ttt](https://github.com)